 - (a) An Arbitrator may be challenged solely on the grounds of conflict of interest or a reasonable apprehension of bias.
 The challenge shall be brought without undue delay after the grounds for the challenge become known. - (b) A challenge shall be made by a Party by written petition to the SDRCC, which states the facts giving rise to the challenge.
-The Arbitrator shall be informed of the challenge and given the opportunity to resign. - (c) If the Arbitrator does not resign, the other Parties will be given an opportunity to respond in writing to the challenge and a Jurisdictional Arbitrator will be appointed through the Rotating List to make a ruling on the basis of the written challenge and responses.
+The Arbitrator shall be informed of the challenge and given the opportunity to recuse themself or provide a written response to the challenge. - (c) If the Arbitrator does not recuse themself, the other Parties shall be given an opportunity to respond in writing to the challenge and a Jurisdictional Arbitrator shall be appointed through the Rotating List to make a ruling on the basis of the written challenge and responses.
 The decision of the Jurisdictional Arbitrator is final and binding. - (d) The SDRCC shall remove an Arbitrator: - (i) who refuses to or is prevented from carrying out their duties; - (ii) who prevents a Panel from carrying out its duties; or - (iii) if a challenge made pursuant to Subsection 5.5(c) is upheld. - (e) Decisions on challenges are in the exclusive domain of the SDRCC and shall be determined in accordance with this Code and applicable laws. - (f) Upon the resignation, death, or removal of an Arbitrator, such Arbitrator shall be replaced in accordance with Section 5.3.
 Unless otherwise agreed by the Parties, the substitute Arbitrator may give direction about the future conduct of the Arbitration.